ValentinaPeona/PhysaliaTE2025/Practicals/Practical1_part1.md

 </details>

-:note: Note that the header names of the consensus sequences in the `consensi.fa.classified` follows a precise nomenclature and style which is necessary for RepeatMasker to give you correct abundance estimates for each kind of TE.
+:warning: Note that the header names of the consensus sequences in the `consensi.fa.classified` follow a precise nomenclature and style which is necessary for RepeatMasker to give you correct abundance estimates for each kind of TE.

 ---